 One of the more unfortunate FDA labeling rules is allowing food manufacturers to label beta carotene as Vitamin A.

 There’s a common misunderstanding that beta-carotene found in fruits and vegetables is the same thing as vitamin A.

-It’s not!
-And I will show you why – and why pregnant mothers who want to eat in the most healthy way they can and later feed their children with the greatest advantage are missing out!
+And I will show you why – and why pregnant mothers who want to eat super healthy and feed their children with the greatest advantage are missing out!

 [I am not saying not to eat carrots!!!
 But there are other things that you need to consume if you really want optimum Vit A levels for healing.]

 It’s due to a misleading, yet completely legal, labeling practice.
 It confuses people intently eating a plant-based or vegan diet to incorrectly believe they are getting enough true Vitamin A in their diet when in fact they are sadly deficient.